albar965/littlenavmap-manual/en/USERPOINT.md

 All other fields are ignored.

-The ident is adjusted to match a up to five digit and letter combination.
+The ident is adjusted to match an up to five digit and letter combination.
 A generated ident is used if that is not possible or the ident is empty.

 Fix airport is always `ENRT` when exporting.

 The region is adjusted for a two letter digit and letter combination. `ZZ` is used if that is not possible or the region is empty.

 **The ident has to be unique in the **`user_fix.dat`**.
-Therefore it is recommended to set a unique ident for each waypoint manually or leave the field empty so **_Little Navmap_** can generate an ident during export.**
+Therefore it is recommended to set an unique ident for each waypoint manually or leave the field empty so **_Little Navmap_** can generate an ident during export.**

 ### Garmin user.wpt Data Format {#userpoints-garmin}

 The Garmin user waypoint file is a CSV file.
-Each row in the file represents a unique user waypoint.
+Each row in the file represents an unique user waypoint.

 There must be four columns of data in the file: